bmurrtech/IT_research/proxmox.md

 - Wait for the image to download to your Proxmox server.
 Next, we need to run the following command to create a virtual machine and attach that image to this VM:
 ```
-qm create 8000 --memory 2048 --name ubuntu-cloud --net0 virtio,bridge=vmbr0
+qm create 8000 --memory 2048 --name 20.04-server --net0 virtio,bridge=vmbr0
 ```

-> `8000` is the ID of the template.
+> You can always change the name in the GUI, but you can't change the ID: `8000` is the ID of the template.
 This can be whatever you wish, but I set mine to a high number to distinguish it as a template.

 - If you ran the command successfully, you should now see that VM listed under your Proxmox node, but we aren't finished yet.
 Next, we to set the disk storage: